Skip to main content

 Income Approach

 The income approach is appropriate for income-producing properties.
-This method determines present value based on projected future income.
-To use the income approach, it's important to first understand the accurate net operating income of the property.
-Net operating income is calculated by taking the rental income and subtracting the "vacancy factor" (percentage of available units that are vacant or unoccupied) and annual operating expenses (such as property taxes, utilities, management costs).
-Thereafter, a capitalization rate multiplier is applied to the net income to determine a value.
+This method determines value based on projected future income.
+To use the income approach, it's important first to understand the accurate net operating income of the property.

 Cost Approach

-Speak with a Lawyer About Just Compensation
+Speak With a Lawyer About Just Compensation

 Was this helpful?